watson-virtual-agents/chat-widget/examples/basic-i18n-example/README.md

-# Basic Custom Actions Example
+# Basic Internationalization Example

-This example shows how to use "actions" as part of your flow in the chat widget.
-We will be using actions to update a users address.
+This example shows how initialize the chat widget so it will display text in different languages.

 ## Installing and Running Locally
-  1. set the `botID`, `XIBMClientID` and `XIBMClientSecret` parameters in [src/index.js](./src/index.js) (see [Getting Started](https://github.com/watson-virtual-agents/chat-widget/blob/master/README.md#getting-started) for further details on this):
+  1. Set the `botID`, `XIBMClientID` and `XIBMClientSecret` parameters in [src/index.js](./src/index.js) (see [Getting Started](https://github.com/watson-virtual-agents/chat-widget/blob/master/README.md#getting-started) for further details on this):

   ```javascript
         IBMChat.init({